The City to Sea Walkway is a ~14km one-way walk from the city to the sea (rocket science), specifically Island Bay.

 FROM THE SEA

 The trailhead at the southern end of the walk is at Shorland Park, right here.
 You can reach this point by catching the #1 bus from the city.
-It’s one of the more regular buses on the timetable, so you’ll never need to wait long (or you can catch a Ola, YourRide, or Uber).
-You can see the full timetable for the #1 bus here.
+It runs frequently so you’ll never need to wait long, here’s #1 bus timetable here (or you can catch a Ola, YourRide, or Uber).

 MY CITY TO SEA WALKWAY WELLINGTON EXPERIENCE